matomatical/RoPaSci-360-tournament/README.md

 ------|-----------------------------|-----------------------------|-------
 7.01  | `AlphaRPS`                  | `FiveYang`                  | Lower

-After three decisive victories in the final game, `FiveYang` defeated `AlphaRPS` and was crowned the *RoPaSci 360* ***champion***!
+After three decisive victories in the final match, `FiveYang` defeated `AlphaRPS` and was crowned the *RoPaSci 360* ***champion***!

 Congratulations `FiveYang`!